AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/Memory optimized instance families/Memory optimized instance families.md

 **Note:**

 -   You can go to the [ECS Instance Types Available for Each Region page](https://ecs-buy.aliyun.com/instanceTypes/#/instanceTypeByRegion) to view the instance types available in each region.
--   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance families.md).
+-   For more information about these specifications, see [Description of instance specifications](/intl.en-US/Instance/Instance family.md).

 ## re6, high memory instance family

 Features

--   Is optimized for high-performance databases, in-memory databases, and other memory-intensive enterprise-level applications.
+-   Is optimized for high-performance databases, in-memory databases, and other memory-intensive enterprise applications.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:15 and up to 3 TiB memory.
     -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver a turbo frequency of 3.2 GHz for consistent computing performance.